Hermine Hug-Hellmuth: Sigmund Freud

 To her further contribution on child psychoanalysis, Hug-Hellmuth anonymously published A Young Girl’s Diary in 1921 which contained a Letter by Sigmund Freud written in 1915 that served as a preface to the book:

-“This diary is a gem.
-Never, I believe, has anything been written enabling us to see so clearly into the soul of a young girl, belong- ing to our social and cultural stratum, during the years of puber- tal development. ...We have a description at once so charming, so serious, and so artless that it cannot fail to be of supreme interest to educators and psychologists.”
-“It is certainly incumbent on you to publish the diary.
-All students of my own writings will be grateful to you [p.
-261].”
+In a letter written in 1915 and later published as a preface to the book, Sigmund Freud expressed strong support for the publication of A Young Girl’s Diary, describing it as an unusually detailed and informative account of adolescent psychological development.

 Written from a Freudian theoretical perspective, the book supposedly contained the nature of the viewpoint of an adolescent girl whom Hug-Hellmuth at the time was treating.
 Although the book caused a scandal as many people thought to be its contents as fabricated, A Young Girl’s Diary was generally acknowledged as an interesting prospect of developing sexuality within a youthful adolescent.
 Freud defended Hug-Hellmuth’s work as legitimate which however was ultimately withdrawn in the German circulation due to its fraudulent speculations.